Raritan Bayshore: Nature, tourism, and recreation

-shore of Raritan Bay and connects the bayshore communities to inland sections of Monmouth County.
-The trail starts in Freehold Borough and ends at Highlands.
+shore of Raritan Bay and connects the Bayshore communities to inland sections of Monmouth County.
+The trail starts in Freehold Borough and ends at Highlands, with missing links in Atlantic Highlands, Aberdeen/Matawan, and Marlboro.

 The Bayshore area is mostly flat areas of beach, with the exception of the hills between the Navesink River and the Sandy Hook Bay.
 Mount Mitchill, a 266 ft hill in Atlantic Highlands, is the highest.
 To the east of Mount Mitchill are the Twin Lights Lighthouse of Highlands, with unobstructed views of Sandy Hook and the New York City skyline.
 Hartshorne Woods Park is also located in the Monmouth Hills to the south on the banks of the Navesink River.